 A growing online community of real estate investors is BiggerPockets.com.
 Although caveat emptor is a requirement, the site does provide a constant and fluid discussion of local and national real estate investing news and provides an avenue for investors to see and hear other real estate investment stories.

 Lastly, talk with your banker.
-It is likely they are actively working to understand the local marketplace and have seen recent transaction activity and rental rates to form an opinion of the marketplace.
+It is likely they are actively working to understand the local marketplace and have seen recent transaction activity and Twin Cities rental market rates to form an opinion of the marketplace.
 Or alternatively, they can introduce you to another investor.

 Flagship Bank Minnesota will work to understand your cash flow, your goals, and is committed to deliver superior, timely service with certainty in terms so that your company can focus on its leasing and real estate operations.
 Also be sure to read our great Guide to Investment Real Estate.